Teti: Children with unknown spouse(s)

-Reign and possible assassination

-During Teti's reign, high officials were beginning to build funerary monuments that rivaled that of the pharaoh.
-His vizier, Mereruka, built a mastaba tomb at Saqqara which consisted of 33 richly carved rooms, the biggest known tomb for an Egyptian nobleman.
-This is considered to be a sign that Egypt's wealth was being transferred from the central court to the officials, a slow process that culminated in the end to the Old Kingdom.
+Death

 The Egyptian priest and chronicler Manetho states that Teti was murdered by his palace bodyguards in a harem plot, and he appears to have been briefly succeeded by a short-lived usurper, Userkare.

+Pyramid of Teti

 Teti was buried in the royal necropolis at Saqqara.
 His pyramid complex is associated with the mastabas of officials from his reign.
-Teti's highest date is his Year after the 6th Count 3rd Month of Summer day lost (Year 12 if the count was biannual) from Hatnub Graffito No.1.
-This information is confirmed by the South Saqqara Stone Annal document from Pepi II's reign which gives him a reign of around 12 years.

 Third "subsidiary" pyramid to Teti's tomb

 Teti's mother was the Queen Sesheshet, who was instrumental in her son's accession to the throne and a reconciling of two warring factions of the royal family.
 Sesheshet lived between 2323 BC to 2291 BC.
-Egypt's chief archaeologist Zahi Hawass, secretary general of the Supreme Council of Antiquities, announced, on 11 November 2008, that she was entombed in a 4,300-year-old 5 m tall pyramid at Saqqara.
-This is the 118th pyramid discovered thus far in Egypt, the largest portion of its 2-metre wide casing was built with a superstructure 5 metres high.
+Egypt's chief archaeologist Zahi Hawass, secretary general of the Supreme Council of Antiquities, announced on 11 November 2008 that she was entombed in a 4,300-year-old 5 m tall pyramid at Saqqara.
+This is the 118th pyramid discovered thus far in Egypt; the largest portion of its 2-metre-wide casing was built with a superstructure 5 metres high.
 It originally reached 14 metres, with sides 22 metres long.